PRISM 2021 Highlights

 All photos by Marco Sanchez from UCSF Documents and Media

-On December 3, 2021, we safely gathered in-person for the time in two years for the 6th annual PRISM Health Symposium.
+On December 3, 2021, we safely gathered in-person for the first time in two years for the 6th annual PRISM Health Symposium.
 This year’s symposium was hosted at the Mission Bay Conference Center in San Francisco.
 Over 55 attendees joined us throughout the day, representing a diverse group of academic researchers, industry partners, and learners.

 Attendees engaged with each other throughout the event to learn from our speakers engaged in social media and health research.